-Paula Bonnell’s chapbook, “Tales Retold,” can be summed up as a masterpiece of words.
+Paula Bonnell’s chapbook, “Tales Retold,” (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author) can be summed up as a masterpiece of words.
 Bonnell’s poetry demanded (and received) my full attention, with varying tone, emotion, and clever word choice.
 With each re-read, a new level of understanding was achieved and a new connection was made.
-This is not to make the poems in “Tales Retold” out to be puzzles waiting to be solved; that depends on the reader’s interpretation.
+This is not to make the poems in “Tales Retold” (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author) sets out to be puzzles waiting to be solved; that depends on the reader’s interpretation.
 It does, however, mean that anyone reading Bonnell’s poetry will never be bored, as something new awaits at each level of engagement.

 Before writing this review, I read through the chapbook twice, then revisited a small handful of Bonnell’s poems many more times.
 Each time, I was struck by the range of emotion, along with the endless variations on storytelling and fairy tales.
-Borrowing from a sense evoked by the title, “tales retold,” many poems play with old legends and stories, such as the first two: “Orpheus” and “Bluebeard.”
+Borrowing from a sense evoked by the title, “tales retold,” many poems play with old legends and stories, such as the first two: “Orpheus” and “Bluebeard” (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author).
 Others place fairytale characteristics into poems that seem to be about the ordinary, mundane everyday.
 Repeated themes run from light to dark, from joyful to almost sinister.

-A master at playing with sounds and words, Bonnell has put together a poetry collection that touches on every emotion one can feel, often all in one poem.
-For example, in “Waking from a Nightmare,” Bonnell seamlessly weaves together the terror of being stuck in a nightmare with reality, blurring the lines for the reader while creating vivid imagery for the crossover from the nightmare into reality.
+A master at playing with sounds and words, Bonnell has put together a poetry collection (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author) that touches on every emotion one can feel, often all in one poem.
+For example, in “Waking from a Nightmare,” (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author) Bonnell seamlessly weaves together the terror of being stuck in a nightmare with reality, blurring the lines for the reader while creating vivid imagery for the crossover from the nightmare into reality.

-Another poem that stood out to me was “What the Sirens Sang.”
+Another poem that stood out to me was “What the Sirens Sang” (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author).
 I found this poem a perfect example of Bonnell’s masterful use of diction.
 Drawing on the Siren-mermaid myth, the poem itself has a lilting, sing-song like rhythm, due to the sibilance created by the repeating “S”’s throughout the poem.
 “Salt and Sweet,” the repetition of the word “song,” and the consonance from words like “voices,” “women,” and “sleep/sweet” are some examples.
-The lack of stanzas makes “What the Sirens Sang” seem like one long thought, a twisting tale that resembles twisted strands of kelp; it must be recited in one breath the first time.
+The lack of stanzas makes “What the Sirens Sang” (Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author) seem like one long thought, a twisting tale that resembles twisted strands of kelp; it must be recited in one breath the first time.
 I found myself combing through the poem carefully in order to separate the sounds and words.

 What I found most striking about this poem was the relationship described between the “women who wanted to know, who knew,” and the men, each of whom had a song of desire assigned to them.
 Deviating from the traditional trop of the devious mermaid who lures hapless sailors to their death by singing, Bonnell gives the song a context.
 Form and content are perfectly balanced, complementing each other in the story woven here.
 The sirens have a certain depth to them, the descriptions of their attraction to the men are almost lyrical, and of course, the whole poem itself is multilayered.

 I have been re-reading certain poems of Bonnell’s over and over again, and come to a new conclusion every time I’m finished.
 Anyone who enjoys new takes on old tales, and poems that require looking past their surface, will want to pick up a copy of “Tales Retold.”
-They will not be disappointed!
+(Copyright (c) 2017 Paula Bonnell.
+Used by permission of the author) They will not be disappointed!